Unboxed-Software/solana-course/content/movie-review-pt2.md

 Next, let’s calculate the rent that our new account will need.
 Recall that rent is the amount of lamports a user must allocate to an account for storing data on the Solana network.
 To calculate rent, we must first calculate the amount of space our new account requires.

+The `MovieAccountState` struct has four fields.
+We will allocate 1 byte each for `is_initialized` and `rating`.
+For both `title` and `description` we will allocate space equal to 4 bytes plus the length of the string.

 ```rust
 // Calculate account size required
 let account_len: usize = 1 + 1 + (4 + title.len()) + (4 + description.len());